msathas/Meta-analysis/README.md

 ##Main Features

+### Effect size calculation
+- Loads data, followed by data cleaning
+- Label the "heat" and "cold" treatments properly
+- Calculates effect size for each observation

 ### Heterogeneity Analysis
 - Estimates of heterogeneity (τ²) and inconsistency (I²)
 - Forest plots per lipid class/species using `metafor`